MetPX/sarracenia/doc/Admin.rst

 case, all of the components are on the same server, but there is no need for that.  the broker could be on a different server from both ends of a given hop of a data transfer.

-The best way for data transfers to occur is to avoid polling (use of sr_watch.)
+The best way for data transfers to occur is to avoid polling.
 It is more efficient if writers can be coaxed into emitting appropriate sr_post messages.
 Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and a on_file plugin to trigger their further processing, so that the file is handed to them without polling.
 This is the most efficient way of working, but it is understood that not all software can be made co-operative.
+Tools to poll for those cases are sr_poll, and sr_watch.

 Generally speaking, Linux is the main deployment target, and the only platform on which server configurations are deployed.
 Other platforms are used as client end points.